BeardDesign1/Material-design-theme/README.md

 ![Full size preview](https://bearddesign.s-ul.eu/TBBZUdEc.png)

 # Changelog:
+**1.8.5 -> 1.9.0**
+* Deleted the collapsible call function
+* Made the color pill visible for embeds with custom ones(Also made it look cool).
+* Customised the Nitro icon in the settings as well as the page.
+* New Spinners!
+These ones are actually material styled yaay!
+* Edited file icons(when you upload a file to a chat), I might be missing a few so please report it if you see a weird looking one.
+* Made the emoji search bar easier to read and better looking.
+* Fixed a LOT of bugs.

 **1.7.9 -> 1.8.5**
 * Made the settings 100% dark.
 * Switched all the icons from links to base64, the theme should load/run a lot faster.